jeffreylimn/DPN-Collective/DPN-Whitepaper-v0.1.md

 Just as Satoshi Nakamoto embedded the front page of the Times in the genesis block, we have engraved in DPN's codebase: "True decentralization never leaves room for surrender to technological hegemony."

 DPN is not another fantasy of "millions of TPS."
-Instead, it is an engineering practice that transforms every smart device into a
+Instead, it is an engineering practice that transforms every smart device into a Ethereum physical computing unit.
+The core code will be open-sourced and audited by a third party.
+We invite developers, researchers, and the community to jointly build an uncompromising decentralized future.
+Appendix
+Hardware fingerprint proof: BLS signature scheme and formal verification report (under development).
+Monte Carlo simulation parameters: (To be determined).
+AWS/DPN cost comparison: Detailed cost table for the first quarter of 2025 (To be determined).
+Compliance documents: Draft of the pre-review by the Swiss FINMA (To be submitted).
+Revision Instructions
+Technical details will be announced in the upcoming yellow paper.
+Currently, DPN is in the conceptual stage and is seeking funds to initiate development. dpnprotocol@hotmail.com